 PFOA

-PFOA exposure has been linked to decreased sperm quality, low birth weight, kidney disease, thyroid disease and high cholesterol, among other health issues.
+A decrease in sperm quality, low birth weight, kidney disease, thyroid disease, and high cholesterol link to exposure to PFOA.
 Scientists are still figuring out how PFOA affects the human body, but animal studies have found that it can affect thyroid and sex hormone levels.

-PFOA is found in non-stick cookware like non-stick pans.
-Opt for stainless steel instead.
+Non-stick cookware like non-stick pans contains PFOA.
+So, opt for stainless steel instead.

 Organophosphate

-Organophosphate has been proven to impact brain development, behavior and fertility.
+Organophosphate has proven to impact brain development, behavior, and fertility.
 Despite this, they are still among the more common pesticides in use today.
-Organophosphates can also interfere with the way testosterone communicates with cells, lowers testosterone and alters thyroid hormone levels.
+Organophosphates can also interfere with the way testosterone communicates with cells, lower testosterone and alter thyroid hormone levels.

 Purchasing organic products is the best way to avoid this pesticide.
 Look at the EWG's dirty dozen list for more info!